vishwa-s-a/VITMAS_Task0_21BCI0026/README.md

 17.	git log -p -2 :– to see the last 2 commit on the machine and shows the changes we made
 18.	git commit -a -m “skipped staging area and fixed” :-If you want to directly commit the file without making it to the staging area
 19.	pwd :- to see the present working directory
+20.	git rm --cached(file name):- to delete the file specified from the stagged area.